 Andrew Lansley CBE MP was elected as Member of Parliament for South Cambridgeshire in May 1997.
-He lives in South Cambridgeshire with his wife Sally and their two children, Martha and Charles.
-Andrew also has three elder daughters from his first marriage; Katherine, Sarah and Eleanor.
+He lives in South Cambridgeshire with his wife Sally and their two children.

-Andrew is very proud to have been appointed as Leader of the House of Commons, Lord Privy Seal in September 2012.
-Prior to taking up this role, he served as Secretary of State for Health following the General Election in 2010.
+Andrew is very proud to have been appointed as Leader of the House of Commons, Lord Privy Seal from September 2012 until July 2014.
+Prior to this role, he served as Secretary of State for Health following the General Election in 2010.

 As MP for South Cambridgeshire, Andrew is a strong supporter of local business, enterprise and innovation and a staunch advocate for the area’s world-class science and technology hub.
 His other key areas of interest locally include improving the A14 and transport links to the area, improving access to superfast broadband, and supporting South Cambridgeshire’s excellent schools and community groups.

 Andrew comes from a public service family.
 His father was working in the NHS from the day it was created in 1948, and he went on to run the pathology lab at East Ham Memorial Hospital for thirty years.
 His eldest brother trained as a teacher and his middle brother is a policeman.
 In his previous role as Secretary of State for Health, Andrew frequently visited hospitals and GPs across the country, building a strong respect across the medical profession for his knowledge of the NHS.